SomeProgrmrs/SomeProgrmrs/README.md

 >FUCK YOU BILL GATES.
 L I N U X

 I am a psychopathic programmer (joke) that has an obsession with Linux and Python.
 I have my own Linux Distro, Sodeep.
-Based on Deepin, Sodeep is a RamcherOS fork.
+Based on Deepin, Sodeep is a RancherOS fork.
 ```python
 print('this is a cry for help plea-')
 ```